The NBA awaits a new champion, and the path is wide open

 “I’m not even going to go there,” Hawks coach Nate McMillan said.
 “I’m not going to go and talk about what’s good for the league.
 My focus is on the Hawks and facing Philadelphia.”

-Entering Friday, there were eight players left in the playoffs who were part of a team’s winning trip to the NBA Finals: Philadelphia’s Danny Green and Denver’s JaVale McGee are three-time champions, Brooklyn’s Kevin Durant and Clippers teammates Kawhi Leonard and Rajon Rondo each have two rings, while Brooklyn’s Kyrie Irving and the 76ers’ Dwight Howard have won title apiece.
+Entering Friday, there were eight players left in the playoffs who were part of a team’s winning trip to the NBA Finals: Philadelphia’s Danny Green and Denver’s JaVale McGee are three-time champions, Brooklyn’s Kevin Durant and Clippers teammates Kawhi Leonard and Rajon Rondo each have two rings, while Brooklyn’s Kyrie Irving, the Clippers’ Serge Ibaka and the 76ers’ Dwight Howard have won title apiece.

 And nobody has won a ring, obviously, with their current club.